FREQUENTLY ASKED QUESTIONS

 Who we are: More about our charity

-Beyond the Moon VZW is a non-profit organisation (Vereniging Zonder Winstoogmerk or officially abbreviated as VZW in Dutch and - association sans but lucratif or officially abbreviated as a.s.b.l. in French) founded by Ben Ancher, Cees Bekkers, Lieve Myvis, Geoff Percy and Pascale Somers under Belgian law on 18 May 2005.
-Its statutes were published in the Belgian Official Journal ("Belgisch Staatsblad") on 26 May 2005 with the national company and registration number: 873.856.370.
-In accordance with the law, it has its registered office in Belgium: Zandstraat 27 K, 2223 Schriek, Belgium.
+Beyond the Moon VZW is a non-profit organisation (Vereniging Zonder Winstoogmerk or officially abbreviated as VZW in Dutch) founded by Pascale Somers, Lieve Myvis, Ben Ancher, Cees Bekkers and Geoff Percy under Belgian law on 18 May 2005.
+Its statutes were published in the Belgian Official Journal ("Belgisch Staatsblad") on 26 May 2005 under the national company and registration number: 873.856.370.
+In accordance with the Belgian law, it has its registered office in Belgium: Zandstraat 27K, 2223 Schriek (Heist-op-den-Berg).
 Beyond the Moon is an independent entity that is solely responsible for its own legal, financial, managerial and strategic decisions.
 A group of entrepreneurs, from different business sectors and various nationalities, supports the organisation by volunteering their expertise and network.

-We are active throughout Belgium and we also help families in other European countries, because we collaborate with international companies that have offices spread all over Europe.
-When they make a corporate contribution or a donation on behalf of their international staff, with the help of Beyond the Moon, they can offer a vacation to a family in the region or country where this office is based.
+We are active throughout Belgium and we also help families in other European countries, because we collaborate with international companies that have an office in various European countries.
+When such company makes a corporate sponsorship or a donation on behalf of their international staff, with the help of Beyond the Moon, they can offer a vacation to a family in the region or country where the office(s) is (are) based.
 We are therefore active internationally, but we can also act as a local or regional charity.
-The donation we receive from a given country is used for a family with a sick child from this country.
-In short, anyone can sponsor Beyond the Moon and help sponsor a vacation for a family with a seriously ill child from their community, regardless of the region or country where the donor is established.
-There is only one contact point for those wishing to collaborate with Beyond the Moon, it is the head office established in Belgium at Zandstraat 27 K, B-2223 Schriek.
-There are no Beyond the Moon offices abroad.
-Our employees are multilingual and work from home, which prevents us from renting a common office.
+The donations we receive from a given country are used for a family with a sick child from that country.
+In short, anyone can sponsor Beyond the Moon and help fund a vacation for a family with a seriously ill child from their own community, regardless of the region or country where the donor is based.

 The texts, photos, drafting, lay-out, slogans, illustrations, logos and all the other elements published on this website, are protected by intellectual property rights that are exclusively owned by Beyond the Moon.
 Every copy, adaptation, translation, processing, use or modification of all or part of these elements, regardless of the form or means used, is strictly forbidden, except if it the source is mentioned and with the prior written consent of Beyond the Moon.
 Any third party organising an action expressly undertakes to integrally respect the intellectual property rights owned by Beyond the Moon.
 Beyond the Moon reserves itself the right to take all measures, which it seems adequate in order to prevent or terminate any violation of its intellectual property rights.